-Once your data is properly protected, you can also use your MFT solution to schedule file transfers, translate sent and received data to popular formats like Excel, XML, and JSON, update and pull files from monitored folders, and more.
+Once your data is properly protected, you can use your MFT software to schedule file transfers, translate sent and received data to popular formats like Excel, XML, and JSON, update and pull files from monitored folders, and more.

-When the file leaves the MFT server, it is sent to whatever location you indicated for the recipient, whether that be a designated folder on a server, email address, or so on.
+When the MFT file transfer leaves your server, it's sent to whatever location you indicated for the recipient, whether that be a designated folder on another server, an email address, or so on.
 The recipient at the remote office can then grab the file, decrypt it, and even translate it as needed.

 For peace of mind, MFT solutions often include audit logs that store and track crucial audit information.
 This helps with PCI DSS and HIPAA compliance, but it also allows you to track the movement and activity of the file that occur once it leaves you, so you never have to wonder if the transfer was successful, if it failed, or if the file was even opened.

 If the recipient has a file to send you, they can repeat the process, starting the journey all over again.